 This is very much a practical, hands-on course that requires you to grab your camera and get shooting right away.
-There are exercises at the end of every chapter to give you the real world experience you need, and the emphasis is very much on learning by doing.
+There are exercises at the end of every chapter to give you the real-world experience you need, and the emphasis is very much on learning by doing.

 “If you and I were out on a shoot, and you asked me, 'Hey, how do I get this flower to be in focus, with the background out of focus?,' I wouldn't stand there and give you a photography lecture," he says.
 "In real life, I’d just say, 'Put on your zoom lens, set your f-stop to f/2.8, focus on the flower, and fire away.'"

-In exactly that spirit, this book offers more than 200 photographic tricks of the trade, to help you get looking, sharper, more colourful, more professional-looking photos, explained in the same way you would in a normal conversation.
+In exactly that spirit, this book offers more than 200 photographic tricks of the trade, to help you get looking, sharper, more colorful, more professional-looking photos, explained in the same way you would in a normal conversation.
 So you learn how using a different setting, tool or trick in a particular situation can truly transform the quality of your work, and make it look more like the work of a pro than an amateur.

-Kelby really does write like you're standing next to you, and while that might sometimes be off-putting (depending on whether you 'get' his sense of humour), there's no denying that these tricks really work, whether you're a beginner or an experienced photographer.
+Kelby really does write like you're standing next to you, and while that might sometimes be off-putting (depending on whether you 'get' his sense of humor), there's no denying that these tricks really work, whether you're a beginner or an experienced photographer.

-In the modern social media age, having a decent looking head-and-shoulders portrait is something that concerns everyone, not just actors and models.
-So if you want to know how to take professional looking headshots, this book by professional portraitist Peter Hurley is just what you need.
+In the modern social media age, having a decent-looking head-and-shoulders portrait is something that concerns everyone, not just actors and models.
+So if you want to know how to take professional-looking headshots, this book by professional portraitist Peter Hurley is just what you need.